VijayaRubini/VijayaRubini/README.md

 🔭 I’m currently working on Java.

-🌱 I’m currently learning API Testing, Selenium.

-👯 I’m looking to collaborate on Java Springboots and Automation Frameworks
+👯 I’m looking to collaborate on Java Springboots.

 👨‍💻 All of my projects are available at https://github.com/VijayaRubini

-💬 Ask me about Selenium, JAVA
+💬 Ask me about JAVA and springboot.

 📫 How to reach me vijayarubini@gmail.com